Blood in the Bible: What does the Bible say about blood?

 2. God does give some cases where we can come into contact with blood other than a sacrifice (and it possibly mixes with our own), and it is not a sin.
 I listed these examples above.

 So in the act of blood transfusion, a person is usually on the verge of death unless they can receive more blood.
-In this very extreme situation, I do not think God would consider it a sin.
-Here is why:
+In this very extreme situation, I cannot see it ever being a sin.

 3. We do not harm the donor (as giving blood is relatively painless and safe).
 We do not harm the person who receives the blood, as the alternative in this example would be death.
 So no one loses.